Bonneykins/IOCA-website-3/_what-we-do/biz-dev.md

 section-icon: line-chart
 display-order: 3
 ---
-Our focus is the same as yours, it's not just about saving taxes, it's about making more money.
+Our focus is the same as yours.
+Whether you want more money, more time, or something else, we'll help you achieve your goals.